qor/redirect_back/README.md

 }

 func pageHandler(w http.ResponseWriter, req *http.Request) {
-	// redirect to return path or the default one RedirectBack.RedirectBack(w, req)
+	// Redirect to return path or the default one RedirectBack.RedirectBack(w, req)
 }
 ```